elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 For this reason, Mix supports "umbrella projects."
 Umbrella projects allow you to create one project that hosts many applications and push all of them to a single git repository.
 That is exactly the style we are going to explore in the next sections.

-What we are going to do is create a new mix project.
+What we are going to do is create a new Mix project.
 We are going to creatively name it `kv_umbrella`, and this new project will have both the existing `kv` application and the new `kv_server` application inside.
 The directory structure will look like this:

     + kv_umbrella
       + apps